Skip to main content

 Vicila 20 LED Pizza Copper String Light, Battery Operated Waterproof Fairy Lights for Christmas, Birthday Party, Holiday, Summer Decor-Pizza

-• EASY SETUP: SIMPLE BATTERY OPERATION WITH AN ON/OFF SWITCH.
+• EASY SETUP: BATTERY-OPERATED WITH A SIMPLE ON/OFF SWITCH.

 BUY & SAVE